mojolicious/path.js/README.md

 ```

 The creation of temporary directories is supported as well.
 They will be deleted automatically when node exits, but can
 also be removed manually with the `destroy` and `destroySync` methods.
-All temporary directories are created relative to
+By default, all temporary directories are created
-the operating system temp directory with a `node-` prefix.
+securely, relative to the operating system temp directory with a `node-` prefix.

 ```js
 // Create a temporary directory (async)